GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 A ‘second order’ statistic associated with a mean of a dataset is the standard deviation which provides a measure of data variance.
 The equivalent second order statistic associated with the median is the Median Absolute Deviation (MAD), which provides the associated variance measures for the median.

 The MAD is the median of absolute differences of the individual values in a set of data from their overall median.
-To calculate the MAD for a multi-dimensional dataset — such as the set of satellite images captured in a year — measures of ‘distance’ from each multi-dimensional measurement to the mean are needed.
+To calculate the MAD for a multi-dimensional dataset — such as the set of satellite images captured in a year — measures of ‘distance’ from each multi-dimensional measurement to the median are needed.
 (These are the set of spectral measurements for a pixel through time:  blue, green, red, near-infra-red, and short-wave-infra-red.)
 However, multi-dimensional distances can be calculated in different ways, providing different insights into the behaviour of pixels through time.
 The DEA GeoMAD product includes three MADs produced from different measures of distance.

 * **Euclidean distance (EMAD)** — this is more sensitive to changes in target brightness.
-* **Cosine (spectral) distance (SMAD)** —  this is more sensitive to change in target spectral response.
+* **Cosine (spectral) distance (SMAD)** —  this is more sensitive to changes in target spectral response.
 * **Bray Curtis dissimilarity (BCMAD)** —  this is more sensitive to the distribution of the observation values through time.

-Each MAD provides information on different land cover change features which are useful for classification.
+Each MAD provides information on different land cover change features; this is useful for classification.

 The mathematical derivation of the three MADs can be found in Roberts et al. (2018).